hkzlab/TurboXT_Addon/README.md

 # Known issues and caveats

+- The original 8088 is rated 5Mhz.
+Replace it with at least an 8Mhz rated variant.
 - The board sits on top of (but should not make contact with) the 8088 and 8087.
 These can get hot, add a fan or something to keep them cooler.
 - Some CMOS variants of the 8284 do not drive the OSC signal when the F/C pin is high.
 This is required for this board to work.
 I tested mine with the original Intel 8284.
 - The components on top of the board could cause some clearance issues with cards installed in slot 8.
 Some redesigning is required to address this.
+- You can try other oscillators in place of the 24Mhz one.
+Remember that the resulting frequency will be divided by 3.

 ## Bill of Materials

+- C1:	10uF/25v electrolitic cap
+- C2-9: 8x 100nF ceramic caps
+- R1, R2, R4: 3x 10k resistors
+- R3: 470ohm resistors
+- U2: 74LS92
+- U3: 74LS74
+- U4: 74LS02
+- U5: 74LS00
+- U7: 74HCT14
+- X1: 24Mhz oscillator (The board divides this frequency by 3)
+- 18pin socket for 8284
+- 18pin turned header strip
+- 18pin socket as a spacer between motherboard and addon
+- Snapped pin headers for connectors on the board

 # Credits